• Skip to primary navigation

 Floating rates in Alberta

-Consumers with floating-rate plans may face entirely different costs of electricity in Alberta, depending on the current market situation.
+Consumers with floating-rate plans may face entirely different electricity costs in Alberta, depending on the current market situation.
 When under a variable-rate plan, your electricity bills can change considerably from month to month based on the current electricity rates in Alberta.

-Some consumers prefer floating rates to make sure they pay as little as possible when rates are low.
-However, such plans can be quite risky, as they depend on what the market looks like now.
-As an example, a household could see its electricity prices change from 3 cents/kWh to 15 cents/kWh from one month to another.
+Some consumers prefer floating rates to ensure they pay as little as possible when rates are low.
+However, such plans can be quite risky as their rate fluctuates with current market conditions.
+As an example, a household could see its electricity prices change from 10 ¢/kWh to 20 ¢/kWh from one month to another.

 If you want to know more about the number of factors that can affect electricity prices in Alberta, here’s an interesting article on how Calgary’s energy rates are impacted by many different reasons.